dmayerdesign/funk/CONTRIBUTING.md

 Contributing is simple, because Funk is simple.

+(Note that Funk is a work in progress.
+It is not yet fully functional.
+There are lots of big holes that need to be filled! — Danny)

 **1. Grab an issue or create your own.**

 **2. Change a file inside `/features` or create your own.**